mor-1/evaluation-guide/content/evaluation-guide/app-lifecycle/feedback-management.md

 This functionality enables a very fast feedback loop between the development team, key end-users, and other stakeholders, in turn enabling quick improvement of the app under development.
 And the management features enable development teams to fully integrate user feedback into their natural development cycle

-### 2 How Can Users Provide Feedback on Applications to the Development Teams?
+## 2 How Can Users Provide Feedback on Applications to the Development Teams?

 Mendix provides a [Mendix Feedback Widget](https://appstore.home.mendix.com/link/app/199/) that empowers the end-users of an app to submit feedback from the context of the app itself.
 Feedback items are submitted through the widget into the [Feedback](https://docs.mendix.com/developerportal/collaborate/feedback) section of the app project in the Developer Portal.
 This allows end-users to very easily provide valuable feedback to the development team on the app under development.

 <video controls src="attachments/OE_FeedbackAPI_CreateFeedback-1.mp4">Provide the development team with feedback from any app</video>

+For every submitted feedback item the Mendix Platform automatically collects metadata to help the development team at the time of submission:

+* Information about the user who submitted the feedback item
+* The page that was visible on screen when the feedback item was submitted
+* A screenshot of the page as it looked at the time the user submitted the feedback
+* The application-level user role that the user had
+* The browser that the user was using, and the resolution of his screen

+When a feedback item is accepted, the associated user story has the same metadata associated to it.
+When the story is scheduled in the current sprint, it becomes visible in the Desktop Modeler.
+From here, developers can click a link to immediately open the page that was visible on screen when the feedback item was submitted.

-### 3 How can Development Teams Communicate with Users About Submitted Feedback?
+## 3 How can Development Teams Communicate with Users About Submitted Feedback?

 The development team can review and triage feedback items in the **Feedback** section of the Developer Portal.
 They can communicate with the submitter of the feedback item through messages on the Buzz thread under the feedback item.